 Wikipedia provides a great and detailed summary of all things Marijuana.
 The goal of this article is to boil it down to just what the casual or first time user wants to know.

 Marijuana, also called pot, weed, grass, and a few other things, is a plant that contains a mild drug called THC.
 In the US, marijuana's legality depends on which state you're in.
 In most states, it's strictly illegal.
 In 20 states (plus DC), it's legal for medicinal purposes, and each state has it's own rules and regulations re: how to get prescription and then how to buy it.

-In 2 states, Washington State and Colorado, marijuana is legal for recreational use.
+In 2 states, Washington State and Colorado (and soon in Oregon, Alaska, and Washington DC), marijuana is legal for recreational use.
 That means that you can just walk into a store, and similar to the experience of buying alcohol, show the sales clerk your ID (you have to be 21) and buy a small amount of marijuana to use at your leisure.

 - What's it like to smoke marijuana?

 - How do I buy marijuana?

 - What are the different ways to use marijuana?